The most spectacular trekking route in the Andes.

 - Hotel accommodations for specified time in Lima and Huaraz.

 - Sleeping Bags: Considered a personal equipment, but you can rent one from our company if you do not have your own.
 Our sleeping bags are effective and durable to protect from temperatures as low as -10ºC.
 They are mummy form and include a sleeping liner.
-The bags are cleaned after every use and have a maximum usage of 30 trips.
+The bags are cleaned after every use.

 - Walking Sticks: You can rent a set from our company if you would like.